EstebanQ2024/emoji_sentence/README.md

     """

 Three match cases are used:
-- Word exact match to emoji in 'EN' language
+- Exact match of a word to emoji 'EN' language description
-- Emoji 'EN' description matchs the beggining of a word
+- Emoji 'EN' description matches the beggining of a word
-- Exact match of word with emoji 'alias'
+- Exact match of a word with emoji 'alias'

 Emoji data is from the EMOJI_DATA dictionary of the emoji library-